NCEAS/metacat/docs/user/metacat/source/install.rst

 1. Download/upgrade your solr version to 9.5.0

   * In Metacat v3.0.0, the solr schema and configuration has changed.

-Consequently, a solr upgrade is not supported in v3.0.0 with an old core.
-You must either start with a new core (solr-home), or back up your current solr-home (directory) and then remove all of its contents.
+    * Please back up your current solr-home (directory) and then remove all of its contents.

+    * Reminder: **Please ensure that your solr-home (directory) must exist and be empty before proceeding.**

   * Ensure that `/etc/default/solr.in.sh` is group writable